 The Queen has also recently addressed the nation twice - once on VE Day - in light of the coronavirus pandemic, straight from Windsor Castle, giving us a look into the lavish home.

 A video on the Royal Family Youtube channel also shared a brilliantly detailed look inside the home, with a look at the incredibly grand State Apartments and St. George's Chapel - where Prince Harry and Meghan Markle tied the knot.

 Visit Windsor Castle - is it open to the public?

-The castle and all other royal residences were closed for months due to the coronavirus crisis, but the Royal Collection Trust confirmed that Windsor Castle had reopened to the public from 23rd July.
+The castle and all other royal residences were closed for months at the beginning of the year, due to the coronavirus crisis, but the Royal Collection Trust confirmed that Windsor Castle had reopened to the public from 23rd July.

-And, the RCT have today told royal fans that from this Saturday, visitors will be able to visit the picturesque East Terrace Garden for the first time in decades.
-Normally, the garden is for the family’s private use only, but now, the public can visit every Saturday and Sunday until 27th September.
+The RCT also told royal fans that visitors will be able to visit the picturesque East Terrace Garden for the first time in decades.
+Normally, the garden is for the family's private use only, but this year the public could visit every Saturday and Sunday until 27th September.

 Who owns Windsor Castle?

 Windsor Castle is owned by the Crown Estate, meaning its ownership will pass from monarch to monarch.

 This means that the current Queen Elizabeth II doesn't technically own the residence herself.

 The immediate gardens of Windsor Castle are perhaps not as extensive as you might think - but it's not too much of an issue, considering the vast private and public parkland the residence is surrounded by.